ItuT/itut.github.io/README.md

 ---

-Built with ❤️ using HTML5, CSS3, and Lesotho pride 🇱🇸
+Built with ❤️ using HTML5, CSS3